How to Use Netsh Interface IP Set Address or DNS in CMD

 Netsh interface IP set DNS using Command Prompt

-Step 4: Set a secondary DNS server (optional)
+Step 4: Add a backup DNS server (if you want)

 netsh interface ipv4 add dns name=<index> addr=<secondary_dns> index=2